osrf/gazebo_tutorials/force_torque_sensor/tutorial.md

 The force/torque sensor does not currently support this parameter.

 #### `<frame>`
-The force/torque sensor does not currently support this parameter as it is described in the SDF specification.
+The force/torque sensor does not currently support this parameter.

 #### `<pose>`
+Floating point numbers separated by spaces with this order `x y z roll pitch yaw`.
-A string given as `x y z r p y` that describes the location of the origin of the sensor frame.
+It describes the location of the sensor frame.

 ### Force/Torque specific parameters
 A force/torque sensor is created by adding `<sensor>` tag with the attribute `type` set to `force_torque`.